getromandev/getromandev/README.md

 My name is Heriberto Roman.
 I am a self-taught developer with six years of engineering experience and four years of experience as a technical instructor.
 I worked for startups in the techEd, higherEd, and the non-profit sector.
-I joined The Knowledge House in July of 2017 as a Technical Instructor and leveraged computational thinking and problem-solving skills to create a new pedagogy {D.A.B} and MVP web app called cThink, which helps code newbies learn core programming concepts through analogies.
+As a Technical Instructor, I leveraged computational thinking and problem-solving skills to create a new pedagogy {D.A.B} and MVP web app called cThink, which helps code newbies learn core programming concepts through analogies.